intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

   declaring a struct that is in SVM, use svmptr_t for a pointer field.
 The size of svmptr_t is set by compiler options /DCM_PTRSIZE=32 or /DCM_PTRSIZE=64; use the size appropriate to whether the C for Metal program will be run from a 32 bit or 64 bit application.
 See :ref:`SharedVirtualMemory`.

+* tfloat32: tensor floating point data type is only supported for Gen12+ hardware platforms, when CM_HAS_TF32 macro is defined.
+It's not a real data type meaning C for Metal compiler treats ``int`` as a tensor floating point data type for a function expecting a tensor parameter.

 The C for Metal compiler will issue an error message for unsupported data types.